RosettaCommons/documentation/application_documentation/rna/auto-drrafter.md

 All of the auto-DRRAFTER scripts are located in `ROSETTA_HOME/main/src/apps/public/DRRAFTER/`.

 A demo of auto-DRRAFTER is available in `ROSETTA_HOME/main/demos/public/drrafter/` (available in releases after 2020.03).
-Instructions for the demo can be found [here](https://www.rosettacommons.org/demos/latest/public/auto-drrafter/README). ***It is highly recommended to go through the full demo before trying to run auto-DRRAFTER for your RNA.***
+Instructions for the demo can be found [here](https://www.rosettacommons.org/demos/latest/public/auto-drrafter/README). ***It is highly recommended to go through the full demo AND read through all the documentation on this page before trying to run auto-DRRAFTER for your RNA.***

 ##On this page:
 [Setting up auto-DRRAFTER](#setting-up-auto-DRRAFTER): Do this before running auto-DRRAFTER.